Fix it Friday with Sheffield Hallam University experts

 Dr Asthana's areas of expertise include industrial energy management, heat recovery from industrial processes, energy in buildings, renewable and conventional power generation, biofuels and biomass, waste to energy, refrigeration, air conditioning, research and development tax credits.

-Dr Fin O'Flaherty, Principle Consultant in the Department of Arts, Computing, Engineering and Sciences
+Dr Fin O'Flaherty, Principle Consultant in the Department of Science, Technology and Arts

 Dr O'Flaherty works in the Centre for Infrastructure Management.
 Within this research centre, he delivers services for businesses operating in the infrastructure and construction sector.
 He offers a range of expertise and services such as structural testing, product development, recycling solutions, insulation testing and many more.